vichargrave/sniffer/README.md

 Build
 =====

-Build the sniffer by running 'make'.
+1. cd to the 'sniffer' directory.
+2. Type 'make'.

 Run
 ===